privacyidea/privacyidea/doc/overview/index.rst

 "token".
 All token information is stored in an SQL database, while you may choose, which database you want to use. privacyIDEA uses `SQLAlchemy`_ to map the database to internal objects.
-Datebases that are known to work well are MySQL, MariaDB, Galera Cluser and PostgreSQL.
+Datebases that are known to work well are MySQL, MariaDB, Galera Cluster and PostgreSQL.

 The code is divided into three layers, the API, the library and the